hassanhshah/hassanhshah.github.io/README.md

 <br />

 ## [BacktestAI](https://github.com/hassanhshah/backtestai)
-* AI-Enhanced Portfolio Management: Utilizes artificial intelligence to offer personalized portfolio building and optimization, streamlining the investment strategy process with advanced analytics and insights
+* Utilizes artificial intelligence to offer personalized portfolio building and optimization, streamlining the investment strategy process with advanced analytics and insights
-* Comprehensive Trading Simulator: Features a sophisticated trading simulator for backtesting investment strategies, enabling users to evaluate the potential performance of their portfolios under various market conditions
+* Features a sophisticated trading simulator for backtesting investment strategies, enabling users to evaluate the potential performance of their portfolios under various market conditions
-* Educational Tool for Investment Strategies: Serves as an invaluable resource for both novice and experienced investors, offering educational insights and simulations to demystify complex investment concepts and strategies
+* Serves as an invaluable resource for both novice and experienced investors, offering educational insights and simulations to demystify complex investment concepts and strategies

 ![](/images/backtestai_logo.jpeg)